We needed a Kubernetes UI. So we built one in the open.

 CPO

 Former Product Lead at Armis and Head of Product Growth at eToro.
 Seven years building platforms at scale with a software-engineer's instinct for developer tools.
-Runs product for Radar — which means making sure the OSS stays dev-first and the SaaS stays team-first.
+Runs product for Radar - keeping the OSS dev-first and Radar Cloud team-first.

 LinkedInFour principles that shape what we ship - and what we don't.